Loknaath-sec/Circulate-the-values-of-N-variables/README.md

 ### Step 1:
 Create a user defined function
 ### Step 2:
-Get the number of values from user inside the list
+Get the variables from user to inside the list
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4: